slawekradzyminski/python-embeddings-attention/README.md

 ## CI/CD with GitHub Actions

 This project includes a GitHub Actions workflow that:
-1. Runs tests on every push and pull request
+1. Runs tests on every push
-2. Builds and tests the Docker image on merges to main
+2. Builds and tests the Docker image on every push

 The workflow configuration is in `.github/workflows/python-app.yml`.